TomHarrop/ird-5acc-paper/ms/methods.md

 >here: From the exact same plants that were sampled for the RNAseq ?

 The reproductive tissues were frozen in liquid nitrogen and total RNAs (including small RNAs) were extracted using RNeasy Plant Mini Kit with RLT and RWT buffers (Qiaegn, France).
 DNAse treatments were performed using the RNAeasy-free DNase set (Qiagen, France).
 The RNA integrity numbers (RINs) of the extracted RNA measured by Agilent 2100 Bioanalyzer varied from 8,6 o 10).
 Stage and meristem specificity were validated with quantitative RT-PCR using stage specific markers genes.
-Primer sequences are available in Supplemental Table XX.
+Primer sequences are listed in Table S2 **supp-table-PrimerList**.
 400ng of total RNA from stages 2 and 3 (from the 3 biological replicates) were used for performing libraries using the TrueSeq Stranded Total RNA with Ribo-Zero Plant prep Kit (Illumina) and following the standard protocol.
 Libraries of 180 pb were quantified using a Bioanlyzer 2100 (Agilent) and paired-end 125 base sequencing was performed on the Get platform (Toulouse) using HiSeq2500.
 Samples were randomized across sequencing flow cells in 5 lanes.
-Add a table with reads nb for each librairy, Average input read length/%unique mapped reads/ %reads mapped to multiple loci/ final mapping  and % of reads on ribosomal seq (not removed from the ribodepletion kit)?

 ### Read alignment and Gene expression quantification